BloxCrypto/All-scripts/README.md

 </strong></p>

 > [!CAUTION]
-> The only official place to get Plexity is via this GitHub repository and the [Official Website](https://discord.gg/Vhmxr9KXQs).
+> The only official place to get velocity is via this GitHub repository and the [Official Website](https://discord.gg/Vhmxr9KXQs).
 Avoid clones or unauthorized sites.

 ---